 Hip flexor pain

 The hip flexors are a group of muscles in the front of the hip, that help to lift the thigh.
 Hip flexor pain is usually an injury caused by overuse, typically from moving with poor form.
 Hip flexor problems are noticed the most with changes in terrain and hills.
 Many people with this type of problem use their quads (front of thigh) and front hip muscles to help them get up and down hills.
 While most people are strong enough to do this successfully, you are not using the muscles the way they were intended and therefore, it is not ideal.
 Your glutes (butt muscles) are the ones that should be taking the majority of the load in this situation.
 Overuse of the front hip muscles can lead to further groin pain, and eventually to back pain if it is not handled appropriately.
-I recommend doing some bridging exercises to help strengthen the glutes (image to the right), and focusing on using your glutes when walking, especially on unlevel ground.
+I recommend doing some bridging exercises to help strengthen the glutes (see image), and focusing on using your glutes when walking, especially on unlevel ground.
 Having a strong butt is important to using your core muscles properly, as the biggest muscle (gluteus maximus) connects your leg muscles and fascia to your back muscles and fascia.

 Plantar fasciitis is the inflammation of the plantar fascia, which is a thick band of tissue that runs from the heel to the ball of the foot.
 Pain is experienced in this area when the tissue gets aggravated or if there is a bone spur on the underside of the heel.
 Sometimes this can be from extra stresses on the joint (high-level sports and weight gain), but sometimes it can be from a degeneration of the protective fat pad under the foot.
 This is a tricky one to give advice for in writing, as each case is a bit different.
 Some methods we may use to address this issue include stretching, custom orthotics, taping, splints, heel padding, and hands-on treatments.
 Without an individualized assessment, it is hard to say what will work for your pain.
 I would, however, suggest trying different shoes and off-the-shelf orthotics to attempt to alter or decrease your pain.